raspberrypilearning/octapi-brute-force-enigma/en/step_6.md

 You are now ready to decrypt the message.

-+ Write some code to decrypt the cipher text.
++ Write some code to decrypt the cipher text `YJPYITREDSYUPIU`.

 --- hints ---
 --- hint ---